confetti-framework/docs/docs/digging-deeper/commands.md

 }
 ```

 > For greater code reuse, it is good practice to keep your console commands light and let them defer to application services to accomplish their tasks.
-In the example above, note that we inject a service class to do the "heavy lifting" of sending the e-mails.
+In the example above, note that we inject a service struct to do the "heavy lifting" of sending the e-mails.

 ## Defining Input Expectations